Namrata-91/Spring-ElasticBeanstalk-DynamoDB/README.md

 * DynamoDB is made of tables.
 Each table has a primary key (must be decided at creation time).
 Each table can have an infinite number of items (= rows).
 Each item has attributes (can be added over time – can be null).
 Maximum size of a item is 400KB.
 * Data types supported are: Scalar Types: String, Number, Binary, Boolean, Null
 * Document Types: List, Map
-* Set Types: String Set, Number Set, Binary Se
+* Set Types: String Set, Number Set, Binary Set